 Sometimes the trauma from a car accident is so intense that it breaks bones by compressing them until they fracture.
 These injuries are compression fractures, and they happen in the spinal column, including the neck and back.

-Spinal Compression Fractures From Crashes
+Spinal Compression Fractures From Crashes in Washington

 It takes a substantial force to compress bones in the spine to the point that they break, so these injuries usually happen in the most severe crashes.
 Victims often sustain other significant or life-threatening injuries in addition to compression fractures.
 While the bones in the lower back are the most likely location for compression fractures, these injuries can happen anywhere from the neck to the bottom of the spine.